Frequently Asked Questions

 Can I pay by electronic funds transfer?

-We do not accept payment by electronic funds transfer.
-We accept payment by credit card from our website or payment by check (for USA customers only).
-For more details, see the Payments page.
+No. We do not accept payment by electronic funds transfer.
+We require payment by credit card using our online ordering system.

-Can you send me a DVD and bill me later?
+Can you send me a product and bill me later?

 DVD Playback